| Title: | Tools for Exploring Regression Models with 'iNZight' |

 The labels for each level of an interaction are now just the levels of

-the factor (separated by a .
+the factor (separated by a .), rather than being prepended with

 the factor name also.

-An object of class summary.lm
+An object of class summary.lm, summary.glm, or

 If any level is not observed in a factor, no p-values will be printed on all factors.
 This is because we cannot calculate Type III sums of squares when this is the case.